-Various ERPs work differently and provide numerous functionalities.
-So it’s normal to get confused among so many options.
-Here’s what you should do while choosing an ERP.
+As mentioned earlier, various ERPs work differently and provide numerous functionalities.
+Here’s what you should consider while choosing an ERP.

 First and foremost, you should define what you want your ERP system to do.
 Obviously, you’d want to exclude the overwhelming data processes, but you’ll have to focus on your needs.
 For instance, those who sell food online (especially B2B) prefer a formula-based ERP to calculate batches and ingredient amounts accurately.
 Wholesalers focus on ERPs with strong materials planning and supply chain features.